bbatsov/solarized-emacs/README.md

 the theme.
 Violet in another palette might stand out less and therefore be used more often if the theme was specifically designed with that palette in mind.

-The original Zenburn palette doesn't have an violet it is created by blending blue and magenta to get it to fit into the theme so it's tilted towards translating into what this theme has decided.
+The original Zenburn palette doesn't have a violet it is created by blending blue and magenta to get it to fit into the theme so it's tilted towards translating into what this theme has decided.